 - you need guaranteed orderly shutdown, when for example using persistent disk stores, or distributed caching. - CacheManager is not already being shutdown by a framework you are using or by your application.
+Having said that, shutdown hooks are inherently dangerous.
+The JVM is shutting down, so sometimes things that can never be null are.
+Ehcache guards against as many of these as it can, but the shutdown hook should be the last option to use.

-17.3 What the shutdown hook does
+18.2.2 What the shutdown hook does